hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [15:39:24](#OYhx1JfFVZKY7yEfLOW58PaLFyjjx5bAXumn_bZwwiw) <luce80>:
 >totally esoteric

-I am waiting for a more idiomatic version Ì†ΩÌ∏â .
-And while you are at it what about you implementing the system/script/header/Notes TODO part Ì†ΩÌ∏â  ?
+I am waiting for a more idiomatic version üòâ .
+And while you are at it what about you implementing the system/script/header/Notes TODO part üòâ  ?
 > check 4 ints

 Nice!
 I think I will steal also this.